-The Modern World Still Isn’t Ready for Ambitious Women
+When a Promotion Leads to Divorce

 As more women entered the labor force in the last quarter of the 20th century, their children became more familiar with working mothers.
 This might make you think that Millennials and Generation Z are cheerleaders for feminist principles.

-“But that’s not really the case,” says Brittany Dernberger, a sociologist at the University of Maryland, who co-authored a recent paper on 12th graders’ attitudes toward relationships and work.
+“But that’s not really the case,” says Brittany Dernberger, a sociologist at the University of Maryland, who co-authored a recent paper on 12th graders’ attitudes toward relationships and work since the 1970s.
 Today, young men and women say that the most desirable relationship is a traditional marriage, where the husband works full-time and the wife’s career comes second or not at all.

-From 1976 to 2014, 12th graders polled by the Monitoring the Future survey became more accepting of women working more but hardly more eager for women’s work to come first.
+From 1976 to 2014, teenagers polled by the Monitoring the Future survey became more accepting of women working more but hardly more eager for women’s work to come first.
 For example, in the late ’70s, 80 percent of teenagers said that wives working full-time was “not at all acceptable.”
-Four decades later, that number had fallen to just 30 percent.
+Four decades later, that number had fallen to 30 percent.
 But in that time, the share of teenagers who said that mothers working full-time was “desirable” increased just two points—from a measly 3 percent to equally measly 5 percent.
 There was little difference between the attitudes of young men and young women in the survey.
 “Young people are open to a variety of marital arrangements, but what they desire is still very traditional,” Dernberger says.

 According to Dernberger, the rise in “acceptability” may be a result of economic anxiety, not progressive feminism.
 Black teenagers have historically embraced dual-earner households more than their white peers, she says, perhaps because they were more likely to grow up in families in which both parents had to work to make ends meet.
 As more white families have found themselves in that situation, white teens have moved closer to the position of their black peers.